Dora Söderberg

 Dora Söderberg (10 November 1899 – 9 November 1990) was a Swedish stage, film, and television actress.

 Daughter of the famous Swedish novelist and playwright Hjalmar Söderberg.

 Dora Söderberg was a highly acclaimed character actress and a longtime member of Sweden's national stage, the Royal Dramatic Theatre-ensemble (1935–1986), where she acted in more than 80 productions.
 She trained at the Royal Dramatic Training Academy from 1917 to 1919.

-Dora Söderberg was married to Swedish theatre- and film director Rune Carlstén.
+Dora Söderberg was married to Swedish theatre- and film director Rune Carlsten.

-Sometimes credited as Dora Carlstén or Dora Söderberg-Carlstén.
+Sometimes credited as Dora Carlsten or Dora Söderberg-Carlsten.